Hamiltonians share your memories with us !!

 In 2014 the University of Waikato in Hamilton, New Zealand, will celebrate its 50th anniversary.
 This is a brief history

 Gain work experience, make friends, learn skills and have fun while supporting the community.

 I have vivid memories of being flown through the air in our house

-Sponsorship sought asap for creating a glamour calender for 2014 for a fundraiser as for next year 2014.
+Sponsorship/ Funding sought asap for creating a glamour calender for a fundraiser .

 Mr George Edward Clark was born in Cambridgeshire England in 1840 and came to New Zealand in 1864.
 After a short

 Hamlton City Libraries kicked off 2013 with the introduction of new library cards.
 There are 12 designs to chose from

 Salaam to whom it may concern.
 I am a hair stylist and would like to be of service to women